emrichmp/myFoodJournal-Frontend/dev_checklist.md

     - link to sign up page
     - form for sign in

-[] myDiary page
+[X] myDiary page
-    - List meals
     - List foods under meals
-    - add form under each meal after foods to add a food
+    - add form for foods to add a food

 [X] myGoals page
     [X] - Section for Calorie and Macro goals